 Three major themes span the programme, helping to weave the discussion and debate into a coherent fabric on which participants can chart their next moves.
-Please click on the + signs below in order to expand the content around each programme theme:
+Please click on the "show more" links below to expand the content around each programme theme:

 Making sense of turbulent times

 The "straight-line" projections on which so many plans are still based have never looked so inadequate.
 The reverberations of the worst financial crisis since 1929 continue to re-shape economies around the world; when Jim O'Neill of Goldman Sachs coined the "BRICs" in 2003 he seemed radical, but by 2011 China's GDP grew to twice the size he predicted to become the world's second largest economy; few saw the political change being played out in the "Arab Spring" or the fact that the rising middle class in Asia, Russia and South America would bring about such rapid and profound social and political change; to name just some of the seismic shifts we can't ignore.